askjohngeorge/vapi-vct/README.md

 }
 ```

 The tool will first load the default configuration (if it exists) and then merge it with the project-specific configuration, with the project-specific settings taking precedence.
-This allows you to keep your API key secure and separate from project files while still being able to override or add settings on a per-project basis.

 ## Usage